SwetaBee/berkeley_Data_Engg_project1/README.md

 - Question 3: How many of the bikers above have monthly subcription ?

-- Question 4: How does bike rides vary by month (lets say in the year 2015)
+- Question 4: How does bike rides vary by month ?

+- Question 5: Which station id's have highest duration of bike rides and compare them with the trip counts with lower duration of bike rides.